B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Conclusions and future extensions

 \section{Conclusions and future extensions}

-HAR based on inertial sensor data includes several processing steps that affect the quality of the achieved results.
-However, there is no a clear pipeline that shows the order in which such steps have to be applied.
-Thus, researchers might make elementary mistakes that affect the result quality.
+HAR based on time series data includes several processing steps that affect the quality of the achieved results.
+However, no clear pipeline illustrates how such steps have to be applied.
+Thus, researchers might make elementary mistakes that affect the quality of the activity recognition model.
 This article proposed B-HAR, a framework that facilitates the study of the behavior of the most famous pattern recognition models in the context of HAR.
-B-HAR allows the users defining elaboration pipelines, including different pre-processing steps, like noise removal, segmentation, feature extraction, normalization, feature selection, and balancing, in the right order, and it returns the evaluation metrics for eight state-of-the-art recognition models.
-This reduces the possibility of the incorrect usage of HAR methodologies and provides the users with a baseline framework for fairly comparing the corresponding results.
+B-HAR allows the users to define elaboration pipelines, including different pre-processing steps, such as noise removal, segmentation, feature extraction, normalization, feature selection, and balance, in the correct order.
+Moreover, users can utilize B-HAR to test self-designed HAR models by reusing already designed HAR workflows.
+This reduces the possibility of the incorrect design of HAR pipelines and provides the users with a baseline framework for fairly comparing the corresponding results.

-Future work will regard the creation of a GUI, the extension of each sub-module with a larger set of state-of-the-art techniques, and the integration of new recognition and regression models.
-Finally, we plan to provide the users with the capability of inserting their models directly in B-HAR.
+Future work will regard creating a GUI, the extension of each sub-module with a more extensive set of state-of-the-art data processing techniques, integration of new recognition, regression, transfer learning models, and implementation of new performance metrics.